BigDogEnergy/discordBot/grace.md

 ## Proposed Solutions
 1. Loot will be set so that all items are now being sent to guild storage.
 2. World Bosses
+    - PEACE
-    - The user that receives a PEACE drop may request their item for whatever reason they want it for
+        - A player may request the item they received due to their contribution roll for any reason
+            - The player will request their item using the standard channel
             - No grace is used
-        - The player may request their item using the standard channel
-        - No protests may be made from other players
+            - No protests may be made from other players.
+These are based on individual contribution.
+    - CONFLICT
-    - CONFLICT boss drops will be processed through the guild's grace system as they represent our collective effort.
+        - Drops will be processed through the guild's grace system as they represent our collective effort.
-3. Arch Bosses
+3. Arch Bosses (PEACE & CONFLICT)
     - All items will be processed through our Grace system
         - This will ensure that players do not greed items that represent our collective effort.
         - When a player is awarded an Arch Boss item that was processed through the grace system
-            - They must immediately upgrade it to +1
+            - The player must immediately upgrade their new item to +1
                 - This process binds the item to the player.
                 - The item must then be linked into the guild chat.
 This acts as a display-of-good-faith.
 4. Internal Guild Item Gifting